EfosaE/EfosaE/README.md

 - 🤖 Currently diving into **machine learning**, with a focus on model training, evaluation, and real-world applications like **forecasting** and **RAG**.
 - 🤝 Open to collaborating on **fullstack apps**, **microservices**, and **API platforms**
 - ⚡ Ask me about:
-  `Go · Node.js · Express.js · Nest.js · MongoDB · PostgreSQL · Redis · Payment Integration · GraphQL · React · TypeScript · Python for ML`
+  `Go · Node.js · Express.js · Nest.js · MongoDB · PostgreSQL · Redis · Payment Integration · GraphQL · React · TypeScript · Python for ML · AI Agents`

 ---